macloo/recovering-mac-files/README.md

 ## Steps to Recover Your Files

-OS X Yosemite: Start up in single-user mode
+**OS X Yosemite:** Start up in single-user mode.
+How:

 Press Command (⌘)-S as your Mac starts up.

 Source: https://support.apple.com/kb/PH18782?locale=en_US&viewlocale=en_US

+**NOTE: This is not for people who never use the command line!
+You will be at the root of your system.
+There will be nothing but typing!**

 Give yourself the power to write: